 - have skills in using R Studio for reading and transforming data, calculation of basic statistics and interpretation of results

 - Introduction into RInstalling R and R Studio.
 Exploring R Studio space and windows.
 Reading and installing working directory.
 Installing packages.
 Getting help.
 Using R as a calculator.
 Types of objects and assigning objects.
 Creating vectors, matrixes, lists, data frames.
-Using package “foreign” and importing data frames.
-Attaching and detaching objects, indexing objects.
+Using package “haven” for importing data frames.
+Indexing objects.

 - MeasurementDefinition of measurement.
 Levels of measurement/types of scales (nominal, ordinal, interval, ratio), properties.
 Examples of different scale types from famous cross-cultural studies (European Social Survey, World Values Survey, European Values Study).
 Possible mathematical transformations with different scale types.
 Most frequent mistakes in defining scale type.
 Indexing.